SintraCascaisSesimbra.com

 Sesimbra is a popular holiday destination that is situated on a coastline of beautiful and varied beaches.
 Within walking distance of the town are glorious sandy beaches, that are lapped by turquoise sea waters.

-Each of these regions offer unique beaches, perfectly suited for different types of tourists, and this guide will provide an introduction to the beaches of Sesimbra.
+Each of these regions offers unique beaches perfectly suited for different types of tourists, and this guide will provide an introduction to the beaches of Sesimbra.

 Related articles: Sesimbra introduction - Costa da Caparica